of online transaction and member onboarding processes are abandoned midway

 of the brands with “very poor” Customer Experience Index ratings in 2011 are from the health insurance sector

-The winners in this scenario will be businesses that not only interact but also proactively engage with the customer in a smart, proactive, unified manner across touchpoints—channels and devices.
+The winners in this scenario will be businesses that not only interact but also proactively engage with the customer in a smart, proactive, unified manner across channels and touchpoints.

 Customer attrition is the bane of the insurance sector.
 Consumers defect for a variety of reasons—better prices offered by a competitor, better customer service, and better reputation.
-This problem is even more pronounced among the digital, social, and mobile Generation D.
+This problem is even more pronounced among the digital, social, and mobile generations.

 A significantly huge number of consumers are abandoning forms and transactions midway.
 Companies are in a quandary as they have been opening more and more products online.
 Online shopping abandonment costs the sector in millions.